Loan terminology and lending 101

 Closed-end credit

-A type of loan in which all the funds are lended at once, and all the funds must be paid back.
+Closed-end credit is a type of loan in which all the funds are lent at once, and all the funds must be paid back.
 When the credit extended to you doesn’t have a set term, or end date, it is considered open-end credit.
 Credit cards are an example of open-end credit.
 Closed-end credit, on the other hand, has a set term.
 For instance, many mortgages are repaid over 30 or 15 years, making them a good example of closed-end credit.

 Secured credit card

-A credit card that requires a cash deposit to open an account.
+A secured credit card is a credit card that requires a cash deposit to open an account.
 Secured credit cards are a common tool to help build credit history.
-These cards require a cash deposit, which the bank can use as collateral if you fail to make payments.
+With this type of credit card the bank can use the cash deposit as collateral if you fail to make payments.

 Learn more about credit and lending.